densmacabre/SQL-E-Library/README.md

 Case for Analysis SQL scripts are available in the queries/ folder as the provided case_analysis.sql file.

 ## 📊 Case Insights
 This project provides insights from case analysis, such as:
 - The most frequently borrowed books and authors.
 - Popular genres and borrowing patterns.
 - Overdue book trends by library branches.

+## 📄 Technical Report
+For a detailed explanation of the project, including database design, data generation, and SQL analysis, refer to the [Technical Report](report/E-Library_Database_System.pdf).

 ## 📁 Project Structure